pkp/pkp-docs/admin-guide/3.4/en/deploy-email.md

 ---

-Next, learn how to manage your [scheduled tasks](./deploy-scheduled-tasks).
+Next, learn about how to improve performance with the [job runner](./deploy-jobs).